 Please, note that any information provided below is for informational purposes only and should not be treated as investment or financial advice of any kind.

-Recently Bitcoin has touched a new ATH – $52,000, and it seems that unlike the year 2018 when BTC barely touched its all-time-high and then reversed to the multi-year bear market mode, this time it’s different.
 The level seems to hold and BTC is probably gonna reach new heights in the future.
 All altcoins are also booming.
 Why everyone is so crazy about Bitcoin right now, who buys it and why nobody cared about a year ago?
 Let’s see.

 There are several main explanations for this surge.
 The simplest and most obvious explanation is the end of the bear market for the whole crypto industry.
 All people that wanted to sell, sold their tokens and forgot about crypto.
 The new bull cycle has begun.